strisys/azure-staticwebsite-behind-cloudflare/README.md

 - `X-Content-Type-Options = nosniff`
 - `X-Frame-Options = DENY`

-After setting these security header values, the score from [securityheaders.io](https://securityheaders.com/?q=https%3A%2F%2Fstaticwebsitecloudflare.site&followRedirects=on) was [an `A+`](./src/images/59.png).
+After setting these security header values, the score from [securityheaders.io](https://securityheaders.com/?q=https%3A%2F%2Fstaticwebsitecloudflare.site&followRedirects=on) was [acceptable](./src/images/59.png).

 ### <a name='5'>Summary</a>

 In the Overview, the original requirements were as follows.

-- *No public access* via API or directory browsing to website static assets
+- *No public access* via API or directory browsing to website assets
 - Assets must be served over HTTPS
-- A custom domain is the only way to reach the site
+- A custom domain is the *only* way to reach the site
-- The proper security headers will be put in place and tested using [securityheaders.io](https://securityheaders.com/).
-The required score is `A+`.
+- The proper security headers will be put in place and [tested](https://securityheaders.com/) to meet standards.
 - Assets can be cached and minified *without the need* for a complex build process.

 All these were satisfied including caching which has *not* yet been discussed.
-Cloudflare has a [caching configuration](./src/images/60.png) that [optimizes delivery of website files](https://developers.cloudflare.com/cache) to the target.
+Cloudflare has a [caching configuration](./src/images/60.png) that [optimizes delivery of website files](https://developers.cloudflare.com/cache) to target clients all around the world.
 When debugging or deploying a site, however, it might be best to [disable caching on the **Overview**](./src/images/61.png) blade to ensure updated assets are returned and not the cached versions.

-In summary, the combination of [Azure Static Websites](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website) and [Cloudflare](https://www.cloudflare.com/) are a great choice meet the requirements for most static websites.
+In summary, the combination of [Azure Static Websites](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website) and [Cloudflare](https://www.cloudflare.com/) were a great choice meet the requirements for most static websites.
 Of course, DevOps can be put in place as well that will allow for assets to be deployed given a push to a Git repository, for example, but that was beyond the scope of this investigation.